sneakerhax/Arsenal/Cloud/Linode/stackscript_docker.md

 ## Setting up a Docker install StackScript

-1. Navigate to StackScripts in navigation panel on the right side then choose **Create StackScript**
+1. Navigate to StackScripts in the navigation panel on the left side then choose **Create StackScript**

 2. Add a description in the **Description** Field